top of page

 The Gifts and Purpose

 Trees give off the oxygen we need to breathe and provide fruit, flowers, and shade.
-Over time, dementia will change aspects of the interactions we have with our loved ones, but that does not change the gifts they have given us and the gifts they will continue to give us.
+Over time, dementia will change aspects of our interactions with our loved ones, but that does not change the gifts they have given us and the gifts they will continue to give us.
 As the disease progresses to the later stages, we can continue to make meaningful connections through things such as reminiscing about fond memories, looking through old photos, enjoying music together, and slowing down and being present.

 What a tree gives including shade, flowers, and fruit

-Access your own copy of our Dementia Analogy!
+Access your copy of our Dementia Analogy!

-Click the button below to receive your own free 7-page copy of our tree analogy educational tool directly to your inbox!
+Click the button below to receive your free 7-page copy of our tree analogy educational tool directly to your inbox!

 Woman sitting in chair